8 Best MAS Regulated Forex Brokers for 2023

 What are the best MAS forex brokers?

-Below is our curated list of the best forex brokers regulated by the MAS, with details and information about the regulation, the features, and the characteristics.
+Below is our curated list and review of the best forex brokers regulated by MAS in Singapore, with details and information about the regulation, the features, and the characteristics.

 - City Index is MAS regulated with n° 201130598R, a registered local office in Raffles Place, Singapore.